EReL-MIR/EReL-MIR.github.io/challenge/mdr-track1.md

 - **Travel Grant**:
   - One team will be selected by the Challenge Chairs to receive a Travel Grant of 1000 USD.
   - The rewarded team need to given oral presentation on the workshop.

+<strong>Note that all Awards are pre-tax amounts and include applicable taxes.</strong>

 ---